malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 This seems like a much more effective long term strategy for producing an AGI.

-### Policy autonomy
-Most RL methods today don't trust the policy with much.
-They hide a number of key things from the policy by not making them available as inputs:
-* Goal
-	* On the basis that we don't know how to encode a goal.
-We hold the goal to ourselves like a secret card that we don't even reveal when the policy achieves it.
-* Rewards
-* Execution strategy.
-	* Model based techniques execute the path search as a mechanical process that the polucy has no control over.

-I want a policy that can "think".
-One that can choose inaction in order to mull over the options.
-So I need to trust it more.
-This includes with goal, rewards, but most importantly with execution strategy.
-I treat mental action the same as physical action.
-In order to include mental actions within the policy gradient calculations, I include those actions in the value estimate.

-This fits with the idea of using pure intrinsic motivation.

 ### Example Architecture
 An example architecture using pure intrinsic motivation might look like:
 * Maximise I(G:S) - mutual information between goals and states (DIAYN) - encourages exploration, diversity of capabilities, and training of goal representation.